amnah-b/Amnah-JustITPortfolio2025/Excel_Analysis/README.md

 - **Method:**
   *Data Cleaning*: Verified data types, and removed duplicates and irrelevant columns.
   *Exploratory Data Analysis*: Used pivot tables to explore differences in bike purchase patterns by alternating customer demographics.
-  *Analysis*: Calculated average income and grouped customer data by gender to compare income and gender against bike purchases.
-Analysed bike number of purchases by age group and examined how commute distance to work influenced bike sales.
+ *Analysis*: Grouped the data by age group and country.
+Analysed the cost of revenue vs profits across the years.
+Calculated the cost of product category (bikes, clothing, accessories) revenue across different countries.
+Compared the sum of revenue across different age groups.

 - **Key Insights:** [Summarise key findings]